ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 :py:mod:`lmp.script.train_model` have similar structure as :py:mod:`lmp.script.train_tokenizer`;
-We use ``LSTM`` to specify we want to use :py:class:`lmp.model.LSTMModel` as our language model, and train our model on Wikitext-2 dataset using ``--dset_name wikitext-2`` arguments.
+We use ``LSTM`` to specify we want to use :py:class:`lmp.model.LSTMModel` as our :term:`language model`, and train our model on Wikitext-2 dataset using ``--dset_name wikitext-2`` arguments.
-We use ``--ver train`` to specify we want to use training version of Wikitext-2 which is also used to train our tokenizer.
+We use ``--ver train`` to specify we want to use training version of Wikitext-2 which is also used to train our :term:`tokenizer`.

 We will train on Wikitext-2 dataset for ``10`` **epochs**, which means we will repeatly train on sample dataset for ``10`` times.